 - 1. The person who was made aware of the household's request will notify their local CoC's Priority List (PL) Manager. - 2.
 The PL Manager will determine if a ROI is needed to share information with the new CoC or if HMIS ROI will be adequate. - 3.
-PL Manager will check the CES eligibility requirements for the CoC where the household would like to go.. - 4.
+PL Manager will check the CES eligibility requirements for the CoC where the household would like to go. - 4.
 If the household appears eligible, the original PL Manager will send the referral to the receiving CoC through HMIS for review (using the HMIS referral function). - 5.
 PL Manager of the receiving CoC will review the client record in HMIS and either contact the household for further information needed or assign the appropriate access point with the task of connecting with the household. - 6.
-Once all information is obtained, client is accepted or declined in HMIS. - 7.
-If accepted, client is added to the receiving CoC's PL. - 8.
-If the client wishes to be on only the new CoC's list, then their referral from the original CoC is closed. - 9.
-Notify client of the outcome of the referral.
+If accepted, client is added to the receiving CoC's PL. - 7.
+If the client wishes to be on only the new CoC's list, then their referral to the original CoC Priority List is exited.